- The average cost of car insurance for a 65-year-old driver in Pennsylvania is $1,678 per year for a full coverage policy.

 A speeding ticket or other moving violation will raise your insurance rates regardless of your age.
 Insurers love statistics, and data show that a driver with a ticket on their record is more likely to get in an accident that may result in a claim.

-While the increase will vary by the insurance company, according to CarInsurance.com, Pennsylvania, drivers can expect their rates to go up 21% after a speeding ticket that is 1-29 mph over the limit.
+The rate increase will vary by insurance company, but Pennsylvania drivers can expect a 21% rise in their premiums after receiving a speeding ticket for going 1-29 mph over the limit.

 Compare senior car insurance rates in neighboring states